 However, in the high mountains, another factor plays a role: the higher you are, the lower the air pressure.
 Of the approximately 1000 hectopascals at sea level, only about 700 remain at 3000 meters.
 This value is halved again near the summit of the Himalayas.
 The low pressure influences various parameters such as heat transfer and evaporation rate.

 Rapid air pressure reductionTo provide a realistic simulation, it therefore also needs to be possible to adjust the air pressure.
 Especially with larger climatic chambers, powerful vacuum pumps are required to produce the extreme conditions in the shortest possible time.
 This is particularly the case when space conditions close to absolute vacuum are required.
 Several compression stages with different operating principles are used for this purpose.
 While the first pump stages build up a rough and medium vacuum, the last, highly efficient vacuum pumps towards the vacuum chamber realize the practically air-free space.

-Many climatic chamber manufacturers source their vacuum technology from The wide range of vacuum pumps with different operating principles includes the perfect combination for virtually all requirements in this area.
+Many climatic chamber manufacturers source their vacuum technology from BUSCH.
+The wide range of vacuum pumps with different operating principles includes the perfect combination for virtually all requirements in this area.